 Last week, the Core team discussed whether to automatically update websites running on WordPress version 3.7.
 And Matt Mullenweg breaks a lance for the new editor in his blog post "We Called it Gutenberg for a Reason".
 We also show how a simple SSL certificate can speed up your WordPresssite tremendously.

 Google recently started sending warnings to operators of unencrypted pages.
 Because as of Chrome version 62, the browser brands many HTTP-site as "not secure".
 This is the perfect time for site operators who have not yet taken the step to switch to HTTPS now.
 Because besides a plus in security, an SSL certificate also brings a significant performance boost.
 We show you how WordPress benefits from HTTPS and how you can find out whether your host offers the particularly fast HTTP/2.

-WordPress -Caching for beginners
+WordPress caching for beginners

-How to make your WP site "mobile friendly"
+How to make your WP-site "mobile friendly"

-How do you recognize phishing attacks?
+How do you recognise phishing attacks?

 8 Chrome extensions hacked